asLody/AndHook/README.md

 # AndHook
 AndHook is a lightweight java method hook framework for android, which supports both dalvik and art environment.
-It is primarily written in C++ so as to achieve good performance, but has java friendly apis as well.
+It is primarily written in C++ so as to achieve optimal performance, but has java friendly apis as well.

 # Support
-Android 4.x or later, most of the ROMs and devices (armeabi-v7a and x86).
+Android 4.x or later, most of the ROMs and devices (armeabi-v7a, arm64-v8a, x86, x86_64).

 # Structure
 AndHook consists of the following part: